hyperspy/hyperspy/doc/user_guide/visualisation.rst

   :align:   center
   :width:   500

-  Figure generated with :py:func:`~.api.plot.plot_images` from a list of images.
+  Figure generated with :func:`~.api.plot.plot_images` from a list of images.

 Data files used in the following example can be downloaded using (These data